What is steampunk?

 Once regarded as a popular genre of science fiction, this genre has grown beyond its literary boundaries.
 Early audiences of this genre mostly included avid readers of science fiction, graphic novels and comics.
 Somewhere in the mid 2000s the genre developed its own sub-genres and sub-cultures.

 This gave rise to Steampunk bands, conventions and theme parks attracting thousands of people from across the world to participate in events and show off their costumes and designs.
-Over time the niche of the genre has evolved from science fiction stories to a more materialistic culture which involves cosplay, creating steampunk personas, making wall art etc. Creating their own style of 19th century Victorian era jewelry, accoutrements and gadgets is also a general practice among steampunk enthusiasts.
-This Victorian style is also used by many to decorate and design the aesthetics of an entire room or household.
+Over time the niche of the genre has evolved from science fiction stories to a more materialistic culture which involves attending conventions, cosplay, creating steampunk personas, making wall art etc. Steampunk Rendezvous is one such convention in Winthrop, WA which takes place over the course of a couple of days.
+This gathering is for people to enjoy steampunk events, locations and gadgets created by one another.
+Trading and selling steampunk stuff is also a general practice among steampunk enthusiasts at this convention.

 Both Cyberpunk and Steampunk are considered sub genres of the science fiction genre.
 They both use similar futuristic elements such as technology and advances in technology as their main theme.
 However they are very much different in the type of technology that are used in them.